 AfriSIG 2020 – alumni network building and enrichment

-AfrISIG2020 will consist of two tracks: one-day AfriSIG alumni enrichment programme and reunion and networked AfriSIG alumni participation in the African IGF and the global IGF.
+AfrISIG 2020 consisted of two tracks: a one-day AfriSIG alumni enrichment programme and reunion, and networked AfriSIG alumni participation in the African IGF and the global IGF.

 AfriSIG Alumni Enrichment Programme and Reunion

-An independent study of AfriSIG's impact on its participants since its inception in 2013 has just been completed.
-It is clear that alumni value the School itself enormously, but also that being part of the alumni network is in itself one of the most important components of the AfriSIG experience.
+An independent study on the impact of the impact of AfriSIG (2013-2019) was completed, revealing that alumni value the School itself enormously, but also that being part of the alumni network is in itself one of the most important components of the AfriSIG experience.
+AfriSIG took advantage of the window offered by the pandemic to focus 2020 on strengthening this network through three online sessions held on 23 November.

 08.30 to 09.00 UTC: Opening and orientation